 Due Dates for First Three Quarters

 |AFR Agency Type

 Required form: Annual Certification

 All transactions for budget revisions and expenditure transfers for open AYs must be completed by Oct.
 30 for full reporting agencies and by Sept.
-28 for simplified reporting agencies.
+30 for GR consolidated agencies.
 Doing so will reduce the number of issues that may arise with the lapse that occurs as early as Nov.
 1.